 Ernesto is now a hurricane after bringing "significant flooding" to Puerto Rico and Virgin Islands

-Hurricane Ernesto is headed toward Bermuda after leaving hundreds of thousands of people without power across Puerto Rico and the Virgin Islands as a tropical storm.
-Ernesto strengthened into a hurricane Wednesday morning, the National Hurricane Center said, and is churning with 75 mph winds as forecasters expect it to even strengthen more in the coming days.
+Hurricane Ernesto is headed towards Bermuda after leaving hundreds of thousands of people without power across Puerto Rico and the Virgin Islands as a tropical storm.
+Ernesto strengthened into a hurricane Wednesday morning, the National Hurricane Center said, and is churning with 80 mph winds as forecasters expect it to even strengthen more in the coming days.

 The storm developed just days after Debby finished its trek along the U.S. East Coast, where it left at least eight people dead, including children, as a Category 1 hurricane-turned-tropical storm.

-Ernesto had remained a tropical storm through most of the morning, reaching hurricane status once its winds reached the minimum 74 mph for classification, as measured by the Saffir-Simpson Wind Scale.
-This scale does not account for a storm's size, speed, precipitation or storm surge, all of which pose additional dangers.

-According to PowerOutage.us, Ernesto has left nearly 46,000 people in the Virgin Islands without power, including everyone on the island of St. Croix and nearly everyone on the islands of St. Thomas and St. John.
-Nearly 730,000 people in Puerto Rico are also without power as of 2:45 p.m.
-ET, according to island energy provider LUMA Energy.
+As of Wednesday night, more than 873,000 customers in Puerto Rico were also without power, according to island energy provider LUMA Energy.
+That number accounted for more than half off all customers on the island.
+According to utility tracker PowerOutage.us, more than 28,000 people in the U.S. Virgin Islands were without power Wednesday night, down from a peak of about 46,000 earlier in the day, which included everyone on the island of St. Croix and nearly everyone on the islands of St. Thomas and St. John.

 Ernesto, currently moving at about 16 mph, is expected to continue strengthening in the coming days.
-The hurricane center predicted earlier in the morning that it could become a major hurricane, which is when a storm reaches Category 3, with winds of 111 mph or higher.
+The Miami-based hurricane center predicted earlier Wednesday that it could become a major hurricane, which is when a storm reaches Category 3, with winds of 111 mph or higher.

+The Miami-based hurricane center said in its latest update that the center of Ernesto was expected to pass near Bermuda on Saturday, and was forecast to strengthen into a major hurricane by Friday.
+A hurricane watch has been issued for Bermuda.
+Ernesto's center was located about 690 miles southwest of Bermuda and 175 miles northeast of Grand Turk Island.

+Rivers across Puerto Rico were swollen after nearly 10 inches of rain.
+At least 20 Puerto Rico hospitals were operating on generators, while all schools were closed.
+There were road closures across the island due to downed trees and power lines.

 President Biden approved an emergency declaration for Puerto Rico, the White House said Tuesday night, authorizing FEMA to help with storm recovery.